learn-co-students/phrg-setting-up-a-new-site-pca-000/README.md

   and make sure you are signed in.
 * In the upper right-hand corner of the page, click the **`+`** button and choose **_New repository_**
-* You'll be brought to the _'Create a new repository'_ page.
-We can go ahead and name this repository the same name we gave our folder, so in the _'Repository name'_ field, enter 'exceptional-realty'.
-Then, let's add a brief description of what this repository is for in the _'Description'_ field.
+* You'll be brought to the **_Create a new repository_** page.
+We can go ahead and name this repository the same name we gave our folder, so in the _Repository name_ field, enter 'exceptional-realty'.
+Then, we'll add a brief description of what this repository is for in the _Description_ field.
 * We can leave this repository set to _Public_.
 We also already have a README.md file, so we do not need to initialize this repository with one.
-Click _'Create repository'_ to continue.
+  Click **_Create repository_** to continue.
-* GitHub provides commands in the _'Quick setup'_ page for starting from scratch, pushing an existing local repository, or importing code from another repository.
-In our case, we need the commands for pushing an existing repository.
-The url provided will be unique to your GitHub username and repo, so copy the first command:
+* GitHub provides commands in the **_Quick setup_** page for starting from scratch, pushing an existing local repository, or importing code from another repository.
+In our case, we need the commands for 'pushing an existing repository.'
+The url provided will be unique to your GitHub username and repo, so copy the first command that looks something like:

 `git remote add origin https://github.com/<your_username_here>/exceptional-realty.git...`